Ryosaeba8/DeepLearningMVA/README.md

 # DeepLearningMVA
-Assigments for the DEEP LEARNING course
+Assigments for the DEEP LEARNING course : The NLP project and the Reinforcement Learning project